Quantum entanglement of dark matter: Introduction

-The idea that DM is a ultra-light boson has a long history (See Ref. \cite{2009JKPS...54.2622L,2014ASSP...38..107S,2014MPLA...2930002R,2014PhRvD..89h4040H,2011PhRvD..84d3531C,2014IJMPA..2950074H} for a review.).
-Baldeschi et al.~\cite{1983PhLB..122..221B} considered galactic halos of self-gravitating bosons, and Membrado et al.~\cite{1989PhRvA..39.4207M} obtained rotationcurves for the self-gravitating boson sphere.
-Sin \cite{sin1} suggested that galactic halos are like gigantic atoms made of ultra-light BEC DM such as pseudo Nambu-Goldstone bosons (PNGBs).
-In this model, boson DM particles are described by a single macroscopic wave function and the quantum uncertainty principle prevents halos from self-gravitational collapse.
-In the context of field theory and general relativity Lee and Koh ~\cite{kps,myhalo} extended Sin's BEC DM model and suggested that dark matter in a halo composes a single giant boson star described by Einstein-Klein-Gordon Equations (EKG).
-Widrow et al. \cite{1993ApJ...416L..71W} suggested a new numerical method using the Schr\"{o}dinger equation for collisionless matter.
-Similar ideas have been developed by many authors using various potentials and fields ~\cite {Schunck:1998nq, PhysRevLett.84.3037,PhysRevD.64.123528,PhysRevD.65.083514,repulsive,fuzzy, corePeebles,Nontopological,PhysRevD.62.103517,Alcubierre:2001ea,2012PhRvD..86h3535P,2009PhRvL.103k1301S, Fuchs:2004xe,Matos:2001ps,0264-9381-18-17-101,PhysRevD.63.125016,Julien,Boehmer:2007um, Matos:2001ps}.
-It has been shown that these models could explain the observed rotation curves ~\cite{PhysRevD.64.123528,0264-9381-17-1-102,Mbelek:2004ff,PhysRevD.69.127502}, the large scale structures of the universe~\cite{2014NatPh..10..496S}, the cosmic background radiation, and spiral arms and bars~\cite{2010arXiv1004.4016B}.
-Therefore, scalar field dark matter can be a good alternative for CDM.
+The idea that DM is an ultra-light boson condensate has a long history.
+(See Refs. \citealp{2009JKPS...54.2622L,2014ASSP...38..107S,2014MPLA...2930002R,2014PhRvD..89h4040H,2011PhRvD..84d3531C,2014IJMPA..2950074H} for a review.)
+Baldeschi {\it et al.}~\cite{1983PhLB..122..221B} considered galactic halos of self-gravitating bosons, and Membrado {\it et al.}~\cite{1989PhRvA..39.4207M} obtained the rotation curves for a self-gravitating boson sphere.
+Sin \cite{sin1} suggested that galactic halos were like gigantic atoms made of ultra-light BEC DM such as pseudo Nambu-Goldstone bosons.
+In that model, the boson DM particles are described by using a single macroscopic wave function of $kpc$ size, and the quantum uncertainty principle prevents halos from self-gravitational collapse.
+In the context of field theory and general relativity, Lee and Koh ~\cite{myhalo} suggested that DM halos are giant boson stars described by the Einstein-Klein-Gordon (EKG) Equations.
+Widrow and Kaiser \cite{1993ApJ...416L..71W} suggested a new numerical method utilizing the Schr\"{o}dinger equation for collisionless matter.
+Similar ideas have been developed by many authors in terms of fuzzy DM, BEC DM, wave DM or ultra-light axions ~\cite {Schunck:1998nq, PhysRevLett.84.3037,PhysRevD.64.123528,PhysRevD.65.083514,repulsive,fuzzy, corePeebles,Nontopological,PhysRevD.62.103517,Alcubierre:2001ea,2012PhRvD..86h3535P,2009PhRvL.103k1301S, Fuchs:2004xe,Matos:2001ps,0264-9381-18-17-101,PhysRevD.63.125016,Julien,Boehmer:2007um, Matos:2001ps}.
+These models of dark mater (Scalar field dark matter: SFDM hereafter) have been shown to be able to explain the observed rotation curves ~\cite{PhysRevD.64.123528,0264-9381-17-1-102,Mbelek:2004ff,PhysRevD.69.127502,Guzman:2015jba,Hui:2016ltb}, the large scale structures of the universe~\cite{2014NatPh..10..496S}, the minimum mass and the size of galaxies ~\cite{Lee:2008ux,Lee:2015cos}, the cosmic background radiation, spiral arms~\cite{2010arXiv1004.4016B} and more.
+Works have also been done on the stability of BEC halos ~\cite{Guzman:2013coa}.